Uttkarsh10/Wayshop/README.md

-Wayshop is a static webpage of shopping app that is created using HTML and CSS.
+Wayshop is a static webpage of shopping app as of now, that is created using HTML and CSS.

 Thank you !